OutSystems/docs-odc/src/eap/building-apps/ui/multilingual/translation-management.md

 ---
-summary: How to export text for translation and import back translated text.
+summary: You can export translatable resources to files and send them to a professional translation service.
 tags:
 locale: en-us
 guid: 9eb50227-4f61-4cd7-809c-c290804c7e07
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # Translation management

 You can export translatable resources to files and send them to a professional translation service.
 Once you receive the translated files, import them into your app.
 You can also translate the resources yourself with the [translation editor](translation-editor.md).